Snapchat/KeyDB-docs/docs/memory-optimization.md

 most of the times 5GB could do, you need to provision for 10GB.
-* However allocators are smart and are able to reuse free chunks of memory, so after you freed 2GB of your 5GB data set, when you start adding more keys again, you'll see the RSS (Resident Set Size) to stay steady and don't grow more, as you add up to 2GB of additional keys.
+* However allocators are smart and are able to reuse free chunks of memory, so after you freed 2GB of your 5GB data set, when you start adding more keys again, you'll see the RSS (Resident Set Size) stay steady and not grow more, as you add up to 2GB of additional keys.
 The allocator is basically trying to reuse the 2GB of memory previously (logically) freed.
-* Because of all this, the fragmentation ratio is not reliable when you had a memory usage that at peak is much larger than the currently used memory.
+* Because of all this, the fragmentation ratio is not reliable when you have a memory usage that at peak is much larger than the currently used memory.
-The fragmentation is calculated as the amount of memory currently in use (as the sum of all the allocations performed by KeyDB) divided by the physical memory actually used (the RSS value).
-Because the RSS reflects the peak memory, when the (virtually) used memory is low since a lot of keys / values were freed, but the RSS is high, the ratio `mem_used / RSS` will be very high.
+The fragmentation is calculated as the physical memory actually used (the RSS value) divided by the amount of memory currently in use (as the sum of all the allocations performed by KeyDB).
+Because the RSS reflects the peak memory, when the (virtually) used memory is low since a lot of keys / values were freed, but the RSS is high, the ratio `RSS / mem_used` will be very high.

-If `maxmemory` is not set KeyDB will keep allocating memory as it finds fit and thus it can (gradually) eat up all your free memory.
+If `maxmemory` is not set KeyDB will keep allocating memory as it sees fit and thus it can (gradually) eat up all your free memory.
 Therefore it is generally advisable to configure some limit.
 You may also want to set `maxmemory-policy` to `noeviction` (which is *not* the default